 “For The Moms Who Want To Document Everything”

 The Belly Book

 If you are looking for a book that you can hold onto forever and document everything you can think of during your pregnancy – The Belly Book is it.
 Perfectly organized, this book is broken up into trimesters and then further down into weeks.
 The author gives you questions week by week to answer as well as spaces to include any other comments you may have.
-It asks you about all those cravings, morning sickness, baby movements and other things you may experience while pregnant.
-What is also nice about this book is that it provides spaces that you can attach photos to, week by week of your growing belly and ultrasounds.
+It asks you about all those cravings, morning sickness, baby movements, and other things you may experience while pregnant.
+What is also nice about this book is that it provides spaces where you can attach photos, week by week of your growing belly and ultrasounds.
 This journal is a great keepsake!

 “For Expecting Moms Who Want To Educate Their Baby’s Father”

 Ladies – get this book for your husband, boyfriend or significant other!
 The Expectant Father is a great month-to-month instructional and informative pregnancy manual for the new father-to-be.
 It will give him valuable insights as to what you are experiencing as well as help him to prepare and know what to do for the coming 9 months.
 Easy to read, this book will be an entertaining read for your man to connect with.

 “For Moms Who Want To Know What Happens After Baby Arrives”